-Do you eat fish?
-If you do are you aware of how fishing is killing the ocean?
+Do you eat seafood?
+If you do, are you aware of the impact of commercial fishing on our oceans?

 “Demand for seafood and advances in technology have led to fishing practices that are depleting fish and shellfish populations around the world.
 Fishers remove more than 77 billion kilograms (170 billion pounds) of wildlife from the sea each year.
 Scientists fear that continuing to fish at this rate may soon result in a collapse of the world’s fisheries.” – National Geographic

 How can we eat fish and also believe it is wrong to kill them?

 Dr Laura Walton from Fit to Dive explains: “We have physical needs, and we do need some source of protein and other nutrients to survive, but that doesn’t really answer the question for those of us who have the luxury of choosing what we eat.
 So we need to consider things like beliefs and values.”

 “Fish are food, fish are friends!
 We are always experiencing new things, so sometimes we receive information that does not match our existing beliefs… and that is really uncomfortable.
 So our brains work to get rid of it before we even get to feel uncomfortable.”

 “The technical name for this is ‘cognitive dissonance’.
 Our brain prefers to hold onto the original belief, and actively hunts around for more information that allows us to do that, even in the face of differing information.”